 1. Enter authentication details

-Start by going into Settings and expand the LDAP/AD Integration setting box.
+Start by going into Settings and click on Directory integration.
 Enter the corresponding credentials.
 Something like this:

 2. Group mapping